 It can be hard for physicians to reach out for support when they are struggling, whether it's with stress, feelings of burnout or another challenge.
 On #NPSADay, encourage them to block some time in their day to take action to support their own mental health.
-Share the resources available at NPSADay.org to arm them with the information and tools they may need to access mental health care services, or even host a wellbeing event with an engaging speaker to help them understand the mental health resources they have at their disposal working at your organization.
+Share the mental health support resources to arm them with the necessary information and tools they may need to prevent a mental health emergency.
+If a physician is in a crisis, make sure they know they can call or text 988 or chat 988lifeline.org for free 24/7 support.
+For ongoing support, direct them to Therapy Aid Coalition, The Emotional PPE Project, PeerRXMed, and your state's Federation of State Physician Health Programs.